 Keep it short and focus on the CTA

-Most people don’t have time to read long emails.
+Most people don’t have time to read long emails, especially when it comes to cold emails for agencies.
 That’s why you need to make sure to get to the point as quickly as possible.
 Try to keep your emails under five sentences.